Acheel

 and aims its Altair arrow at me.

-Who bears wisdom’s consuming flame;
+Who bears wisdom’s consuming flame,

-the star lights the hush, starless air—
+the star lights the hush, starless air;

-I verse and speak this godly power;
+verse and speak I this godly power—

 light mine! betake to the brazen tomb.

-keens my soul to keep her secrets;
+grows my soul to keep her secrets,

-the iambus of Paros learned her once:
+for the iambus of Paros learned her once:

-shall the verses kill with intentions;
+shall the verses kill with intentions,

-written for one disowned holy wedlock.
+if written for one disowned wedlock holy.

 When the bird that builds its warm nest